-Despite the 2014 Children and Families Act banning smoking in private cars with children present, a significant number of schoolchildren in Doncaster still report being in cars where smoking occurs. of children have travelled in a car whilst someone has been smoking10 of Doncaster residents are supportive of smokefree school gates and school grounds in Doncaster
+Despite the 2014 Children and Families Act banning smoking in private cars with children present, a significant number of schoolchildren in Doncaster still report being in cars where smoking occurs.

 Why Become a Smokefree School?

 Doncaster schools have the backing of residents who support the creation of more smokefree environments, including within schools.